MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`routes_location`** - **Routes location**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Directory location where the routes.json file can be found, relative to working directory.
-Note: routes.json is deprecated, use staticwebapp.config.json.
+The directory location, relative to the working directory, where the routes.json file can be found.
+*Note:* Routes.json is deprecated.
+Use staticwebapp.config.json.
 <!-- :::editable-content-end::: -->
 <br>